top of page

 Some rabbits actually show signs of stomach upset with greens that are very high in calcium.
 Regardless of whether you feed them these greens, always make sure to introduce them slowly.
 Any new food can cause digestive upset.
 Never give your rabbit iceberg lettuce, it contains no real nutritional value and the excess water can make them very sick.

 If you want to find out the nutritional value of your bunnies' greens, try looking here.
 The higher calcium foods are marked with an *.
-Here is a list of greens to try out:

 • Green Leaf lettuce